#GivingTuesday Fundraising Ideas & Tips for 2023

 Find Your Inspiration

-Sometimes the best way to gather inspiration is to see how others have successfully gone before you.
+Sometimes, the best way to gather inspiration is to see how others have successfully gone before you.
 To gather GivingTuesday inspiration, head to the Case Studies section of the #Giving Tuesday blog.
-Here you will find nonprofit, charity, corporate, and more #GivingTuesday success stories.
-You may see someone that inspires your next great action to success.
+Here, you will find nonprofit, charity, corporate, and more #GivingTuesday success stories.
+You may see someone who inspires your next great action to success.

 4